Inseparable time-crystal geometries on the M\"obius strip: Supplemental Material

-In the Supplemental Material, we present details of the classical analysis of a single particle bouncing resonantly between two oscillating mirrors which form the wedge with the angle $45^\circ$.
-We also explain how to obtain the tight-binding model that describes the flat band of the Lieb lattice on a M\"obius strip.
-Moreover, we present what kinds of pair hopping can be induced by contact interactions between ultra-cold atoms that are loaded to the flat band Hilbert space of the Lieb lattice.
+In the Supplemental Material, we present details of the classical and quantum analysis of an atom bouncing resonantly between two oscillating mirrors which form a $45^\circ$ wedge.
+The analysis is particularly convenient in the moving frame of reference, where the effective description of the problem can be reduced to a single particle in a periodic potential.

+In the following sections we first explain how to obtain the tight-binding model that describes interacting particles on the flat band of the Lieb lattice and present all possible effective long-distance pair hopping processes that can be induced by contact interactions between ultra-cold atoms.
+In the later parts we finally discuss a validity of the effective Hamiltonian and consider higher order corrections to the secular Hamitlonian.